cb-agr/agriPlot/README.md

 **Description**

 This function computes a polygon boundary that encloses each unique variable  (i.e. testNameRep or block).
 Simply put, if you want a polygon boundary for each variable associated with a specific header name, this is the function to do it.
-You can use it to make polygon boundaries for each testNoRep.
+You can use it to make polygon boundaries for each testNameRep.
 The output of this function is a SpatialPolygonsDataFrame.
 The names features of the SpatialPolygonsDataFrame are called "blocks".

 **Usage**